New Course for 2016

 Cons: Tee pads are natural and can a little lumpy.
 There is no hole distance information, and only the most basic tee signs with hole number.

 Navigation was a little tricky from hole-to-hole, but paths are already getting worn in and that will only get better with time.
+UPDATE 8/16/2016 - As things have grown in navigation continues to be difficult.
+This course could really benefit from some additional signs, flagging tape, or other directional aids.

 There are some very thick areas of rough and losing a disc is a real possibility on a few holes.